 My superpower is UNITY.
-I am the Visionary of Black Humboldt which I Co-founded in 2018 in response to a lack of SAFE Black and Brown spaces, and provide a platform for all black and brown bodies who shared similar needs and interests while existing in Humboldt County.
+I am the Visionary of Black Humboldt, a cultural and community non-profit organization which I Co-founded in 2018 in response to a lack of SAFE Black and Brown spaces.
+It provides a platform for all black and brown bodies who share similar needs and interests while existing in Humboldt County.
 Following my role as Project Coordinator/Arts Integration Coach during the sunset of the amazing North Coast Arts Integration Project, I was designated as one of Humboldt’s Regional Coaches for Turnaround Arts: California.
 Though arts education and community organizing are time consuming and necessary parts of our society, I still find time for an artful daily practice and art as my activism.
 I also teach and workshop, Afrocentric based movement classes locally in Humboldt County.
-During the spring semester of 2019, I was a Guest Lecturer and then appointed as Co-Lecturer for Theater of the Oppressed (TA 307) for spring 2020 at Humboldt State University.
-As a first generation student in my family, I earned a B.A. in Theater Arts from Morgan State University and a certificate in Physical Theater from Dell’Arte International.
+During the spring semester of 2019, I was a Guest Lecturer and then appointed as Co-Lecturer for Theater of the Oppressed (TA 307) at Humboldt State University during the spring semesters.
+As a first generation college student in my family, I earned a B.A. in Theater Arts from Morgan State University and a certificate in Physical Theater from Dell’Arte International.
 Currently, I am pursuing a Master of Science degree in Instructional Design and Technology at Full Sail University.

 “Theatre has nothing to do with buildings or other physical constructions.
 Theatre – or theatricality – is the capacity, this human property which allows man to observe himself in action, in activity.
 Man can see himself in the act of seeing, in the act of acting, in the act of feeling, the act of thinking.
 Feel himself feeling, think himself thinking.” – Augusto Boal